 BERGKAMP A story of beauty personified .. by Liberty Leo

-To take our minds off the troubles and shambles of these past weeks at Arsenal I would love to remember how football was played at the ARSENAL before hand..talking about a certain man..
+To take our minds off the troubles we are all going through, I would love to remember how football was played at the ARSENAL in bygone times .. and talking about a certain Dutchman…

 Outside the Emirates Stadium in London lies a statue of Bergkamp in the middle of a typically eye-catching pose – controlling a ball.
 It speaks volumes about the Dutchman’s cachet among the Arsenal fans that he remains a part of the club’s culture, embedded in the surrounds of their 60,000-seater stadium; their former striker acts as a constant reminder of the net-shaking riches that once sat in their goal-frame bank account.

-These days, however, the disputed genius of Arsène Wenger has many questioning why the north London club haven’t managed to source a reliable, classy, clinical forward in recent seasons.
+These days, however, many have been questioning why the north London club haven’t managed to source a reliable, classy, clinical forward in recent seasons.
 The fact of the matter is that the style of play which has hovered over the club since the mid-1990s has been that of one connected with the spirit of stylish, haute-couture football; it’s one that attempts to create the successful collaboration of aesthetics with consistently good results.

 In short, it’s a pursuit of idealistic perfection that has enchanted so many – both supporters and neutrals alike.
-That Wenger seems to have become overly enchanted with his own sorcery, there is certainly a case to be made for.
-Indeed, it’s arguable that he has lost sight of evolving beyond his single-minded philosophy because it seems to fall down on one key aspect.
-As with any football reasoning, Wenger’s relies heavily on having the right type of goalscorer – and the memory of Bergkamp is one that clearly, and literally, continues to haunt the club long after he has hung up his boots.
+This reasoning relies heavily on having the right type of goalscorer – and the memory of Bergkamp is one that clearly, and literally, continues to haunt the club long after he has hung up his boots.
 His ghost lingers in the minds of every true Gunner, both new and old alike, because it is fair to say that they never truly replaced him.
 Finding a player who could do his job was never going to be an easy task when the non-flying Dutchman eventually departed.
 Had the technology to clone a younger version of him been possible, they might well have jumped at the opportunity.

 Then again, this is Arsenal we’re talking about and engaging in the complicated, futuristic practice of fabricating a duplicate would probably cost a heck of a lot of money.
 They’d probably haggle a cut-price deal with a dodgy molecular scientist down some back-alley near the old Highbury Stadium and wind up with another Nicklas Bendtner.